PacktPublishing/D3.js-Quick-Start-Guide/BAR.md

 skillScale.domain(skillDomain);
 ```

 Notice we use `data.map()`.
 This is regular javascript which simply loops through an array and modifies each element based on the given function.
-It then returns the resulting array.
+It then returns the resulting array, leaving the original array in tact.
 In the above example, `skillDomain` will be an array containing the various name properties of each of the data elements.

 Once we have an array of each of the skills, we use this as the domain and map each skill to a point within the range.
 Remember the point in the range is created by dividing up the full range equally based on the number of elements in the domain.

-Now that we have a scale which maps each skill text to a point in the x range, we can create the bottom axis as before:
+Now that we have a scale which maps each skill text to a point in the x range, we can create the bottom axis as before.
+Add this code to the bottom of the AJAX callback:

 ```javascript
 var bottomAxis = d3.axisBottom(skillScale);